Two years (or one year depending on individual circumstances).

 There are two exams.
 Exam 1 assesses Shakespeare plays and the 19th-century novel.
-You will answer one question on each, firstly writing in detail on an extract from the text and then moving on to write about the text as a whole.
-You will study one Shakespeare play and one 19th century novel.
+You will answer one question on each, ¬firstly writing in detail on an extract from the text and then moving on to write about the text as a whole.
+You will fi¬rst study Shakespeare’s Tempest before promptly moving onto a choice of two Dickensian classics (Great Expectations or Christmas Carol).
 Exam 1 is 1 hour 45 minutes and accounts for 40% of your Literature GCSE.

 Exam 2 assesses your understanding of poetry and of a modern play or novel.
 You will answer three questions, one essay question on your studied play or novel, one comparative question on poems from the AQA anthology and one question on an unseen poem, going on to compare it with another unseen poem.
 Exam 2 is 2 hours 15 minutes and accounts for 60% of your Literature GCSE.